-Our group's interest lies in understanding and modeling the behavior of materials and structures across length and time scales, ranging from atomistic to macroscopic, and over a variety of conditions, from quasistatic to extremes of pressure, temperature and rate of deformation.
-We are particularly interested in multiscale aspects of material behavior and the structure/property relation, including the development and evolution of microstructure during deformation and its role in shaping the macroscopic response of materials and structures.
+My main interest lies in understanding and modeling the behavior of materials and structures across length and time scales, ranging from atomistic to macroscopic, and over a variety of conditions, from quasistatic to extremes of pressure, temperature and rate of deformation.
+I am particularly interested in multiscale aspects of material behavior and the structure/property relation, including the development and evolution of microstructure during deformation and its role in shaping the macroscopic response of materials and structures.

-We are also interested in understanding the limits of usability of materials, e.g., formability limits, failure mechanisms, fatigue life prediction, plastic deformation, fracture and fragmentation, material and structural instabilities, and others.
-From a methodological point of view, our group is interested in mathematical and computational methods enabling the application of high-fidelity multiscale material models to engineering systems, with a particular view to predicting their behavior under operational conditions with quantified uncertainties.
-Modern nonlinear analysis and high-performance computing are two disciplines that we have found particularly useful in that regard and that have provided, and continue to provide, the basis and the focus for much of our work.
+I am also interested in understanding the limits of usability of materials, e.g., formability limits, failure mechanisms, fatigue life prediction, plastic deformation, fracture and fragmentation, material and structural instabilities, and others.
+From a methodological point of view, the main goal is to develop mathematical and computational methods enabling the application of high-fidelity multiscale material models to engineering systems, with a particular view to predicting their behavior under operational conditions with quantified uncertainties.
+Modern nonlinear analysis and high-performance computing are two disciplines that I find particularly useful in that regard and that have provided, and continue to provide, the basis and the focus for much of my work.

 - U.S. Army Research Laboratory through the Materials in Extreme Dynamic Environments Collaborative Research Alliance (University lead PI: K.T.
 Ramesh).
 The purpose of this work is to deploy a rigorous methodology of uncertainty quantification in which the requisite uncertainty bounds are supplied by concentration-of-measure (CoM) inequalities.
 These inequalities exploit the so-called concentration-of-measure phenomenon, which is a non-linear generalization of the law of large numbers.